petter-holmberg/cpp-ref/classes.md

 <a name="NVI"></a>
 ### NVI

-Classes designed using the NVI pattern (Non-Virtual Interface) can be useful for perform pre-post operations on code fragments, such as invariant checking, locks etc.
+Classes designed using the NVI pattern (Non-Virtual Interface) can be useful for performing pre-post operations on code fragments, such as invariant checking, locks etc.

 **Example implementation:**

     class Base
     {
     private:
         ReaderWriterLock lock_;
         SomeComplexDataType data_;
     public:
         void read_from(std::istream& in) // Note: non-virtual
         {
             lock_.acquire();